COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Prognosis and Prognostic Factors for Wilms Tumor

 Wilms tumor is a curable disease in most affected children.
-Since the 1980s, the 5-year survival rate for Wilms tumor with favorable histology (FH) has been consistently above 90%.
-This favorable outcome occurred despite reductions in the length of therapy, dose of radiation, extent of fields irradiated, and the percentage of patients receiving radiation therapy.
+Since the 1980s, the 5-year survival rate for Wilms tumor with favorable histology (FH) has been consistently greater than 90%.
+This favorable outcome occurred with changes in therapy that included reductions in the length of therapy, dose of radiation, extent of fields irradiated, and the percentage of patients receiving radiation therapy.

 Wilms tumor in patients older than 16 years is rare, with an incidence rate of less than 0.2 cases per 1 million per year.
 In Europe, the median age at diagnosis for adult patients with Wilms tumor (defined as age >15 years) is 34 years; however, patients older than 60 years have been reported.
 Three percent of Wilms tumors occur in adults.
 Wilms tumor represents less than 1% of all renal tumors in adults and may be an unexpected finding after nephrectomy for presumed renal cell carcinoma, which is the most common adult renal cancer.